Algorithms with Constructible Network Architecture

 )

-This is just a syntax simplification that allows avoiding layer.join function usage.
+This is just a syntax simplification that allows to avoid using join function and inline connections.

 Train networks with multiple inputs